robbert-harms/MDT/docs/_getting_started/analysis.rst

 ------------------------
 As explained in :ref:`concepts_protocol`, MDT stores all the acquisition settings relevant for the analysis in a Protocol file.
 To create one using the GUI, please go to the tab "Generate protocol file".
-On the bottom of the tab you can find the button "Load g & b" that is meant to load a b-vec and b-val file in the GUI.
+On the bottom of the tab you can find the button "Load g & b" which is meant to load a b-vec and b-val file into the GUI.
-Please click the button and, for the sake of this example, load from the MDT example data the b-vec and b-val file of the b1k_b2k dataset.
+Please click the button and, for the sake of this example, load from the MDT example data folder the b-vec and b-val file of the b1k_b2k dataset.
 This tab should now look similar to this example:

 .. figure:: _static/figures/mdt_gui_generate_protocol.png

     The Protocol tab after loading a bvec and bval file.

-Having loaded a b-vec/b-val pair (or a Protocol file), you are presented with a tabular overview of your protocol, with some basic statics below the table.
+Having loaded a b-vec/b-val pair (or a Protocol file), you are presented with a tabular overview of your protocol, with some basic statistics below the table.
 The table shows you per volume (rows) the values for each of the columns.
 Columns in gray are automatically calculated or estimated from the other columns.
+Note that these derived values are there for your convenience and as a check on protocol validity, but cannot be assumed to be strictly correct.
 For example, in the screenshot above, ``G``, ``Delta`` and ``delta`` are estimated from the b-values by assuming ``Delta == delta``.
+Since in reality ``Delta ~= delta + refocussing RF-pulse length`` in PGSE, this will underestimate both ``delta`` and ``G``.
+Gray calculated columns are not part of a protocol and will not be saved.

 To add or update a column you can use the dialog under the button "Add / update column".
 To remove a column, right click the column header and select the "Remove column" option.

-For the sake of this example, please add to the loaded b-vec and b-val files the columns "Delta", "delta", "TE" and "TR" with values
+For the sake of this example, please add to the loaded b-vec and b-val files the "Single value" columns "Delta", "delta", "TE" and "TR" with values
 42e-3 seconds, 31.7e-3 seconds, 60e-3 and 7.1 seconds respectively.
 Then, please save the protocol as "b1k_b2k_test.prtcl" and compare it to the pre-supplied protocol for comparison (open both in a separate GUI).